 Volvo van Damme

-I meet Eelco at his well appointed corner office in the leafy haven of Amstelveen, just south of Amsterdam.
+I meet Eelco at his well appointed corner office in Amstelveen, just south of Amsterdam.
 Having presented me with an outline of his executive search business, he turns to the fifty-inch plasma TV screen mounted on the wall, upon which serenely appears the movie star Jean Claude van Damme.
 For those readers not among the 96 million YouTube viewers of this now classic video, we see the Belgian action hero doing the splits in mid-air, straddling two Volvo trucks gliding along in perfect parallel, backwards.
 The advert (shot in 15 minutes without special effects) proclaims the virtues of the manufacturer’s hi-tech reverse steering system, but for Eelco the film illustrates the importance of personal branding, in this case Van Damme’s, in relation to the company he fronts.

 “Volvo deliberately chose him because he stands for power, safety, his ability to protect families, and of course he’s famous for doing the splits, which is the visualization of this technology.
 The actor and the car company are a perfect match because they both stand for quality, strength and safety.
 If you are a company looking for a new CEO this is what you have to think about.
 Does this person match our strategy and values?
 This is not often being done.”